 Those first few weeks after giving birth are brutal on your body, whether you had a vaginal birth or c-section.
-I didn’t do much research about anything postpartum related before I had my daughter and I really wish I did.
+I didn’t do much research about anything postpartum-related before I had my daughter and I really wish I did.
 There are so many things you can get or do to make sure those postpartum weeks are as comfortable as possible.
-Here is a post on must have postpartum essentials that I think is really helpful if need some direction on how exactly to prepare.
+Here is a post on must-have postpartum essentials that I think is really helpful if need some direction on how exactly to prepare.

 4. Learn about the baby blues, postpartum depression, and anxiety

 It’s so important to do research and prepare yourself for the possibility of baby blues during pregnancy and also postpartum depression and/or anxiety after giving birth.
 I had horrible postpartum anxiety after having my daughter and I didn’t even know that was a thing until several months later.
-Your doctor or midwife should talk to you about the risk of depression and anxiety during and after pregnancy, but I highly encourage you to your own research.
+Your doctor or midwife should talk to you about the risk of depression and anxiety during and after pregnancy, but I highly encourage you to do your own research.
 You will feel much less afraid and alone if you are aware of the signs and symptoms and know when to seek help.

 1. Read about being a father

 One of the best things a soon-to-be father can do to prepare for a newborn is lots and lots of reading.
 This is especially important for first-time fathers because there is so much information they are clueless about when it comes to pregnancy and newborns.
-Here are some great book recommendations for new fathers: Dude, You’re Gonna Be a Dad!, Dad’s Pregnant Too, and It’s a dad!
+Here are some great book recommendations for new fathers: Dude, You’re Gonna Be a Dad!, Dads Pregnant Too, and It’s a dad!

 2. Take time off of work

-Something that is really important for fathers to do is make sure they have an efficient amount of time to bond with their newborn.
+Something that is really important for fathers to do is make sure they have an efficient amount of time to bond with their newborns.
 This one can be hard depending on what the father does for a living, but soon-to-be dads should take the maximum time off of work that is financially and logistically feasible.